Sengolda/pytwot/docs/api.rst

-.. currentmodule:: pytweet
+.. currentmodule:: pytwot

 API Reference
 ===============

-The following section outlines the API of pytweet.
+The following section outlines the API of pytwot.

 .. note::